Skip to cookie consent Skip to main content

 • A history of getting lightheaded or fainting during procedures

-Expect discomfort for 5 to 7 days after prolotherapy injections due to the inflammatory response.
-This may feel like a pain flare-up but it’s actually a good sign that your body is responding well to the treatment.
-You can expect temporary and local bruising, swelling, and tenderness at the injection site.
+You may experience increased discomfort for 5-7 days after prolotherapy injections due to the healing inflammatory response.
+This may feel like a pain flare-up, but it is actually a good sign that your body is achieving a proper response to the injections.
+You may experience temporary and local bruising, swelling, and tenderness at the injection site.

-• Avoid using ice as this can delay the desired inflammatory response.
+• Avoid using ice as this can delay the healing response.

-• You may prefer to rest after treatment but others return to work or activity immediately after treatment.
+• Some patients prefer to rest after treatment, but others return to work or activity immediately after treatment.

 Fill out our contact form and we’ll be in touch